Why It is Important to Determine Your Life Insurance Health Class/Risk Classification

 - Standard: Although this may be in the bottom of the four general life insurance health classes, it is considered to be the most common category.
 You are of average health and take multiple medications.
 Your height and weight guidelines do not meet the requirements, and you have a family history of cancer or other diseases.

-The Life Insurance Health Impairment table below is a general guide to some of the most common health impairments and how each relates to your underwriting class.
+The Life Insurance Health Impairment table below is a general guide to some of the most common health impairments and how each relates to life insurance classes.
 Choose the Life Insurance Health Impairment table below that best applies to you.
 Be aware that smoking can have a direct impact in determining your health rating and your resulting life insurance rates.

 - NON-Tobacco and NON-Nicotine Users